piwesajopo/webtools-kb/no-ip/README.md

 #### Configure Port-Forwarding to your static IP address.

   After you have properly setup the static IP address, you must configure some port forwarding rules to your router.
-For example you may want to route incomming traffic from the internet for port 22 (SSH Service) to be delivered to your raspberry pi.
+For example you may want to route incomming traffic from the internet for port 22 (SSH Service) to be delivered to your Raspberry Pi.
 The specific way to perform this configuration will vary according to your router brand, but it should be located under *Port Forwarding / Port Mapping options*.

 #### Ensure proper IP resolution when connecting to the Raspberry from inside the same Wi-Fi Network.